2nd Cavalry Division (United States): World War II

 The surprise attack on Pearl Harbor triggered fears of assaults on the west coast and invasion threats from south of the border.
 A new emphasis was placed on the continent's western defenses and the division deployed its 3rd Brigade to Arizona.
 General Coulter, the brigade commander, was also given command of the Southern Land Frontier Sector of the Western Defense Command.
 Under him the 2nd Cavalry, stationed at Phoenix, and the 14th Cavalry, at Tucson, patrolled the Mexican Border for the next seven months.
-Meanwhile, the 4th Cavalry Brigade, still at Camp Funston, continuing an endless cycle of training.
+Meanwhile, the 4th Cavalry Brigade, still at Camp Funston, continued an endless cycle of training.
 Constantly called on to provide cadres for new units, the 9th and 10th Cavalry routinely lost veteran personnel and received untrained recruits.

 Inactivation and transfer of white troops to the 9th Armored Division

-During the spring of 1942 a War Department decision to increase the number of armored divisions within the United States Army resulted in the planned conversion of the 2nd Cavalry Division.
+During the spring of 1942 a War Department decision to increase the number of armored divisions in the United States Army resulted in the planned conversion of the 2nd Cavalry Division.
 White troops in the 3rd Brigade were used in the formation of the 9th Armored Division.
 The 2nd and 14th Cavalry were inactivated, and their personnel transferred into the newly formed 2nd and 14th Armored Regiments, both elements of the new armored division.
 On 15 July 1942 the 2nd Cavalry Division was inactivated.
 The 4th Cavalry Brigade, with its black regiments, however, remained active.

 The activation of the 9th Armored Division created logistical problems at Fort Riley and Camp Funston.
 The installations that had accommodated a single division were now home to a division and an additional cavalry brigade.
 Consequently, the 4th Cavalry Brigade Headquarters and the 10th Cavalry relocated to Camp Lockett, California.
 The 9th Cavalry, although still assigned to the brigade, moved to Fort Clark, Texas.